-The major difference visible in the two safety systems is the speed at which the tests are performed.
-The maximum speed at which a new car should perform according to set standards by the respective agencies is 56 km/hr while the global NCAP requires the new car to function at required standards at 64 km/hr.
+The major difference visible between the two safety systems is the speed at which the tests are performed.
+The maximum speed at which a new car should perform according to set standards by the respective agencies is 56 km/hr while the global NCAP requires the new car to function at the required standards of 64 km/hr.
 This means that a car that can pass the Bharat New Vehicle Safety Assessment Program (BNVSAP) can fail in the Global New Car Assessment program.

 Road and car safety: The need of the hour

 In 2017 a total of 4,64,910 accidents happened claiming 1,47,913 lives and leaving 4,70,975 injured in the wake.